Tender center cut pork loin stuffed Caprese style with fresh tomatoes, garlic, basil and mozzarella cheese.

 - 2 oz .
 Chopped Fresh Mozzarella

 - 1 c .
-Liquid (water broth or wine)
+Liquid (water, broth or white wine)

 - Kitchen Twine